jiangjianshan/msvc-pkg/README.md

 ## 📜 Special Notes

 - **Intel Compiler Support**: `2024.2.1` is the final version supporting `ifort`
+- **NVDIA CUDA Support**: if cuda 12.9+ installed, cmake version must be not less than 4.0.2
 - **Internet connection**: msvc-pkg automatically checks for missing runtime dependencies, so ensure a stable internet connection is maintained during runtime
 - **Saving your time**: with the poor documents or not so friendly on Win32 platform, many libraries aren't so easy to build with MSVC/MSVC-like toolset.
 But `msvc-pkg` help you a lot